RuthenicHat84/cs121_2025__project_4_KE__HorseRace2/README.md

 a collection of 5 horses (can be changed by altering the values in the code) race down a track that is 15 units long (also changable). the first one to cross over the finish wins.
 This program is compiled with multiple files, and comes with a makefile for easy creation of the game and debugging.

+to run game input either "./horseRace2" or "make run" into the terminal

 # ULM